amidos2006/pcg_benchmark/pcg_benchmark/probs/ddave/README.md

 - *4:* diamond tile
 - *5:* key tile
 - *6:* spike tile
+The system finds the biggest fully connected area from a player starting location and use that as the main area and transform all the other non reachable area into solid tiles.

 ## Control Parameter
 The control parameter provides the player starting location (`sx` and `sy`), exit location (`ex` and `ey`), and finally number of diamonds that should appear in the level (`diamonds`).
 Here is an example of the control parameter.